zxcvbn-ts/zxcvbn/README.md

 There you will also find the [Demo](https://zxcvbn-ts.github.io/zxcvbn/demo/) pages and the [Migration](https://zxcvbn-ts.github.io/zxcvbn/guide/migration) guide.

+## Language packages

+If your language is missing as a language pack checkout the [guide](https://zxcvbn-ts.github.io/zxcvbn/guide/Languages/#add-a-new-language-package) to add your own.

+## Comparison

+If you want to know how much the scoring changed compared to the original checkout the [comparison](https://zxcvbn-ts.github.io/zxcvbn/guide/comparison) page.

 ## Contribution

 Please feel free to [open up an issue](https://github.com/zxcvbn-ts/zxcvbn/issues/new) or provide a pull request.

-## Language packages
-If your language is missing as a language pack checkout the [guide](https://zxcvbn-ts.github.io/zxcvbn/guide/Languages/#add-a-new-language-package) to add your own.